codesbyhussain/codesbyhussain/README.md

 ### 2. Software Development Tools and Technologies

+- 🔎Document Search Using RAG: Utilized Streamlit along with FAISS indexing and on prem T5-Flan to summarize and deliver research papers based on search criteria.

 - 🧾 Accounting-tutor: Utilizes Llama 3.1 with RAG functionalities for user interactions.
 ChromaDB stores data chunks, while ReactJS powers the frontend.
 Hosted on a university network using GitLab.

 - 📛 StreamlitBasics: Implements RAG with a basic AI agent setup, allowing users to interact with an LLM backend.
 A stepping stone into AI agents.

-- 🔎Techno: A Laravel-based portal for university students to interact and register for events organized by cultural and technical societies.
+- 🗲Techno: A Laravel-based portal for university students to interact and register for events organized by cultural and technical societies.

 - 💡Tawakkol: An e-commerce website for an electronics shop built with Laravel and Bootstrap.
 Features include item checkout and invoice generation.